pankaj-devx/SmartPark/README.md

 # ⭐ Support

-If you like this project, give it a star ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!